davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/10-galois-theory.md

 +++

 If it wasn't for radicals being invented, we could have referred to the solutions to e.g. $3x^2 + x + 1$ without having to write them out (which takes more space than "the solutions to $3x^2 + x + 1$").
 If it's more satisfying to refer to it symbolically, then define $f(x) = 3x^2 + x + 1$ and refer to $f^{-1}(0)$ (the kernel of $f$, see [Zero of a function](https://en.wikipedia.org/wiki/Zero_of_a_function)).

++++

+#### Solutions beyond radicals

++++

+See comments at the bottom of [The Cubic Formula](https://math.vanderbilt.edu/schectex/courses/cubic/) for a helpful perspective on this result; it also suggests another way to solve a quintic is via the inverse of the function $f(x)=x^5+x$.
+The section [Quintic function § Beyond radicals](https://en.wikipedia.org/wiki/Quintic_function#Beyond_radicals) suggests solutions in terms of [elliptic functions](https://en.wikipedia.org/wiki/Elliptic_function), as well as [Algebraic equation § Higher-degree equations](https://en.wikipedia.org/wiki/Algebraic_equation#Higher-degree_equations).
+Per [Why do we make such big deal about the 'unsolvability' of the quintic? - MO](https://mathoverflow.net/questions/413468/why-do-we-make-such-big-deal-about-the-unsolvability-of-the-quintic) we can solve the cubic equation with trigonometric functions rather than radicals, as discussed in [Cubic equation § Trigonometric and hyperbolic solutions](https://en.wikipedia.org/wiki/Cubic_equation#Trigonometric_and_hyperbolic_solutions).